Darryl-Mbae/vagrant/README.md

 Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team.

 To achieve its magic, Vagrant stands on the shoulders of giants.
 Machines are provisioned on top of VirtualBox, VMware, AWS, or any other provider.

+### My Understanding
+In my Understanding it is saying goodbye to downloading an ISO file for hours or upto a day you can instantly start using different os terminals in minutes and I will show you how

+## Steps to Installing Vagrant